2012 Ford Escape Hybrid Performance

 Handling and Braking

-Reviewers say that the Ford Escape Hybrid handles pleasantly.
+Reviewers say that the 2012 Ford Escape Hybrid handles pleasantly.
 However, the Escape Hybrid does weigh more than the gas-only model, which some reviewers say negatively impacts handling and braking distances.
-The Escape Hybrid’s brakes are its worst feature because the mechanics are outdated.
+Some test drivers think the Escape Hybrid’s outdated brakes are its worst feature.
 The Escape Hybrid has drum brakes, while competitors have four-wheel disc brakes.

 - "A new electric power steering system requires less effort from the driver to keep the vehicle headed straight on slanted roads or in steady side winds." -- Kelley Blue Book